phax/ph-oton/README.md

   * Internal error storage paths are now customizable
   * Added FontAwesome 5.2.0 free icons
   * Improved state API slightly
   * User group and role user interfaces were improved
+  * Updated to ph-web 9.0.3
 * v8.0.2 - 2018-07-25
   * Updated to Bootstrap 4.1.3
   * Reworked meta element API so that `<meta charset="...">` can be handled